 Upon returning from Australia, Professor Sala joined the Office of the Staff Judge Advocate, 1st Marine Division, and served as Assistant Deputy Staff Judge Advocate to the Commanding General of the 1st Marine Division.

-In 2016, Professor Sala was selected to serve as an Assistant Professor and Marine Officer Instructor at the University of Rochester, where he earned a Masters in Business Administration from the University of Rochester’s Simon Business School.
+In 2016, Professor Sala was selected to serve as an Assistant Professor and Marine Officer Instructor at the University of Rochester.
+While serving as Marine Officer Instructor, he earned a Masters in Business Administration from the University of Rochester’s Simon Business School.

-Upon retiring, Professor Sala joined the Civil Law Division of the New Hampshire Department of Justice and served as the Attorney for the Commissioner of the New Hampshire Department of Education.
+Upon retiring from the Marine Corps, Professor Sala joined the Civil Law Division of the New Hampshire Department of Justice and served as the Attorney for the Commissioner of the New Hampshire Department of Education.

 In 2019, he joined Vermont Law School’s faculty as the Assistant Director of the Academic Success Program and an Assistant Professor of Law.
-In 2021, Professor Sala was appointed the Interim Director of the Academic Success Program.
+In 2021, Vermont Law appointed Professor Sala as Director of the Academic Success Program.
+In October 2021, Vermont Law School appointed Professor Sala as Director of the Online Learning Program.
 Professor Sala currently teaches Bar Exam Skills & Tactics, Legal Methods, National Security Law, Military Justice, and Constitutional Law.
 He is also the faculty advisor to The Vermont Law School chapter of The Federalist Society and Phi Alpha Delta.
-He is a member of the Commonwealth of Massachusetts, The State of New Hampshire, United States District Court District of New Hampshire, and United States Court of Appeals for the Armed Forces bars.

 In 2021, New Hampshire Governor Christopher T. Sununu nominated Professor Sala to serve as a member of the New Hampshire State Board of Education.
 The New Hampshire Executive Council approved Professor Sala’s nomination in February 2021.